Milt

 Milt is the seminal fluid of fish, mollusks, and certain other water-dwelling animals.
-They reproduce by spraying this fluid which contains the sperm, onto roe (fish eggs).
+They reproduce by spraying this fluid, which contains the sperm, onto roe (fish eggs).
 It can also refer to the sperm sacs or testes that contain the semen.

-Milt (sometimes spelled melt) or soft roe also refers to the male genitalia of fish when they contain sperm, used as food.
+Milt (sometimes spelled melt) also refers to soft roe, the male genitalia of fish when they contain sperm, used as food.
 Many cultures eat milt, often fried, though not usually as a dish by itself.
 As a food item, milt is farmed year-round in nitrogen tanks, through hormone induction or photoperiod control.

 Production

 Production of milt may be affected by external stimuli.
 Goldfish are known to produce more milt when isolated from other males in their group, but will continue to produce high levels even when exposed to the scent of an unfamiliar male, suggesting that milt production is affected by close contact to rival males.
 Milt production is also stimulated by the scent of a female fish.
 Milt itself may contain pheromones that attract ovulating females.